 Transportation Options in Chile's Lake District

 Bus services to and from Santiago and other cities are available.
 Puerto Montt is both the gateway to Chile's Lake District and the departure point for cruises to Antarctica and the Chilean Fjords Cruise/Tour by sea.
-Similarly, Lago Todos Los Santos is one of South America's most popular water crossings.
+Similarly, Lago Todos Los Santos, surrounded by Vicente Pérez Rosales National Park, is one of South America's most popular water crossings.
 Visitors and residents can make the crossing to and from Argentina via boats, catamarans, and bus portaging through the spectacular scenery of the Chilean/Argentine border through this lake option.

-Those driving or taking a taxi by land can do so via the Panamerican Highway (ending or beginning at Chiloé) from Chilean cities, or from Argentina via Paso Puyehue, which is about 4000 ft (1212 m) during the summer months.
-More information on modes of travel can be found through the varied forms of transportation throughout Chile.
+Those driving or taking a taxi by land (about $1 per kilometer) can do so via the Panamerican Highway (ending or beginning at Chiloé) from Chilean cities, or from Argentina via Paso Puyehue, which is about 4,000 feet (1,212 meters) during the summer months.
+More information on modes of travel can be found through this website showing varied forms of transportation throughout Chile.

 When to Visit the Lake District